tehmoon/cryptocli/README.md

 Usage of ./src/cryptocli/cryptocli: [options] -- <module> [options] -- <module> [options] -- ...
       --std   Read from stdin and writes to stdout instead of setting both modules List of all modules:
-  dgst: Dgst decode or encode
-  http: Connects to an HTTP webserver
-  lower: Lowercase all ascii characters
-  base64: Base64 decode or encode
   gunzip: Gunzip de-compress
   gzip: Gzip compress
   hex: Hex de-compress
+  fork: Start a program and attach stdin and stdout to the pipeline
+  http-server: Create an http web webserver
   s3: Downloads or uploads a file from s3
-  tcp-server: Listens TCP and wait for a single connection to complete
-  http-server: Create an http web webserver
-  stdout: Writes to stdout
+  tcp: Connects to TCP
   upper: Uppercase all ascii characters
+  base64: Base64 decode or encode
+  dgst: Dgst decode or encode
   file: Reads from a file or write to a file.
+  stdout: Writes to stdout
+  http: Connects to an HTTP webserver
+  lower: Lowercase all ascii characters
   stdin: Reads from stdin
-  tcp: Connects to TCP
+  tcp-server: Listens TCP and wait for a single connection to complete
 ```

 ### Modules

 ```
-Usage of module "file":
+Usage of module "base64":
-      --append        Append data instead of truncating when writting --mode uint32   Set file's mode if created when writting (default 416) --path string   File's path
-      --read          Read from a file
-      --write         Write to a file
+      --decode   Base64 decode
+      --encode   Base64 encode
 ```
 ```
 Usage of module "http-server":